Top Canada court says money laundering law cannot target lawyers

 Lawyers became subject to the legislation in 2001, when they were first required to report any suspicious financial activity involving their clients to the Financial Transactions and Reports Analysis Centre of Canada.

-“The regime authorizes sweeping law office searches which inherently risk breaching solicitor-client privilege,” wrote Justice Thomas Cromwell in the decision.
+“The regime authorizes sweeping law office searches which inherently risk breaching solicitor-client privilege,” wrote Justice Thomas Cromwell in the ruling.
+(Reporting By Mike De Souza; Editing by Tom Brown)

-Reacting to the ruling, the Federation of Law Societies of Canada said that Canadian lawyers still face appropriate oversight.
-The president of the federation said that each legal society has rules restricting suspicious transactions and can conduct audits while protecting privileged information of clients.

-As an example, he said each legal society prevents lawyers from receiving a cash payment of C$7,500 ($6,028) or more.